 You will use the colored sphere and flashlight as props for this demonstration.
 Carefully read and thoroughly answer the questions associated with each of the five Exercises on the following pages.
 [Don't be concerned about eclipses as you answer the questions in these Exercises].
 Using the dual-colored sphere to represent the Moon, the flashlight to represent the Sun, and a member of the group to represent the Earth (with that person's nose representing Las Cruces' location), 'walk through' and 'rotate through' the positions indicated in the Exercise figures to fully understand the situation presented.

-Each Exercise is worth 10 points.
-There are additional questions at the end.
+Note that there are additional questions at the end.